ali-moments/levelup-bot/README.md

 This script will:
 - Schedule the first message 1 minute after running
 - Schedule subsequent messages with random 3-5 minute intervals (cumulative)
-- Continue scheduling until 24 hours are covered (~360 messages)
+- Continue scheduling until 100 messages are scheduled (Telegram rate limit)
 - Exit immediately after scheduling (no waiting)

 The messages will be sent automatically by Telegram at the scheduled times.
-Run this script once per day.
+Run this script once per day (or more frequently if you need more than 100 messages).

 ## How It Works